molgenis/molgenis-py-cohorts-etl/README.md

 # molgenis-py-cohorts-etl
-Python lib containing scripts to control data flow from staging env to live catalogue
+Python lib containing scripts to control data flow from staging env to live catalogue for cohort rich or descriptive metadata.

 ## build
 build using venv, activate enviroment ,install requirements;